-During the year under review, the post of chairperson of the RemNom Committee of the Company was occupied by Prof. Juanito Camilleri, the non-executive Chairman of the Board of Directors.
-Although Listing Rule 8.A.1 requires that the chairperson of the remuneration committee is an independent non-executive director, the Board of Directors is of the view that Prof. Camilleri is best-placed, amongst the members of the RemNom Committee, to occupy the role of chairperson, including but not limitedly by virtue of his in-depth knowledge of the Company and underlying management structure across the Group, and ability to formulate proposals relative to the remuneration of directors and senior executives of the Group commensurate and attuned with the demands and expectations of the technology sector, to which he has had extensive and far-reaching exposure since its inception locally.
-The Board considers that the terms of reference of the RemNom Committee are not impacted, in any manner, by the status of the particular director holding the post of chairperson of the RemNom Committee.
+During the year under review, the post of Chairman of the RemNom Committee of the Company was occupied by Prof. Juanito Camilleri, a non-executive director and Chairman of the Board of Directors.
+Although Code provision 8.A.1 requires that the Chairman of the remuneration committee be an independent non-executive director, the Board of Directors was of the view that Prof. Camilleri was well-placed to occupy the role of Chairman, including but not limitedly by virtue of his in-depth knowledge of the Company and underlying management structure across the Group, and ability to formulate proposals relative to the remuneration of directors and senior executives of the Group commensurate and attuned with the demands and expectations of the technology sector, to which he has had extensive and far-reaching exposure since its inception locally.
+Similarly, the Board considers Prof. Camilleri's replacement on the RemNom Committee, Mr. Keith Busuttil, to be well-placed to chair such committee.
+The Board considers that the terms of reference of the RemNom Committee are such as to ensure that the proper and impartial functioning of the RemNom Committee are not impacted, in any manner, by the status of the particular director holding the post of Chairman of the RemNom Committee.